nkh/ftl/config/ftl/man/ftl.md

         «yU»               Opens fzf to let you choose which entries to deselect.

+        «yc»               Copy selection to clipboard, full path, separated by a space.

         «gy»               Opens fzf to choose an entry in the selection, then changes directory to where the selection is.

                            This is handy when selections are read from a file with option -t on the command line or via the 'load_selection'

-        «⇑o/œ»             Merge selection from all panes, see option auto_select
+        not_assigned       Merge selection from all panes, see option auto_select

-        «⇈0/°»             Fzf merge selection from panes
+        not_assigned       Fzf merge selection from panes

 ## Etags
         «zT»               Select etag type from list